 As an approach with a humanist value-base, social pedagogy offers a coherent way of thinking and working across complex systems.
 The social pedagogical setting or practice is held within an institutional context, which in turn is part of the wider community and society, including the political context.
 Theory underpins practice, both practice and theory link to policy, and research informs all areas.

 In the words of Karl Mager (1844) “Social Pedagogy is the theory of all the personal, social and moral education in a given society, including the description of what has happened in practice.”

 Social pedagogy can be applied in any work setting where the focus is to support individuals and/or groups.
-The approach enables staff to support children and adults alike in order to overcome challenging life situations, and social pedagogical leadership supports this work.
+It enables staff to support children and adults alike in order to overcome challenging life situations, and social pedagogical leadership supports this work.

 The aim is to initiate and support processes of empowerment, the creation of learning opportunities with trajectories to growth and wellbeing.

 Part of the meaning of the “social” in social pedagogy is a solidarity with vulnerable and marginalised individuals and groups; a social pedagogue supports them, with the aim of reducing their vulnerability and marginalisation.
-In their work, social pedagogues use broadly educational means to achieve greater social justice.
+In their work, social pedagogues use broadly educational means, working towards social justice.

-Social pedagogy practice is focussed on purposefully and reflectively building relationship with the service user and realising its potential.
-The relationship can be strengthened through social inter-action, and joint activities deepen it.
-The social pedagogue steers this relationship and common activities in such a way that they result in authentic, positive experiences for the service user.
+Social pedagogy practice is focussed on purposefully and reflectively building relationship with the service-user and realising the potential of the relationship, which can be strengthened through social interaction and joint activities.
+The social pedagogue steers this relationship and common activities in such a way that they result in authentic, positive experiences.

-An important dimension of social pedagogy is to empower service users in a democratic way to achieve positive and lasting change.
+An important dimension of social pedagogy is to empower people in a democratic way to achieve positive and lasting change.
 This is well described in the words of Chinese thinker and social philosopher, Confucius (551bc-479bc):

 ‘Tell me and I forget